TRDario/libtr/README.md

 # libtr

-libtr is a personal C++ base library for gamedev projects.
+libtr is a base library for C++20 gamedev projects.

-libtr includes C++ wrappers for OpenAL, OpenGL 4.6, and SDL2 objects, as well as a number of miscellaneous helper functions, classes, and templates.
+libtr includes object-oriented wrappers for OpenAL, OpenGL 4.6, and SDL2 objects, as well as a number of miscellaneous helper functions, classes, and templates.

 Its intended use is as a backbone and lower-level "escape hatch" alongside [libtre](https://github.com/TRDario/libtre), and so its API is designed primarily in service of that use-case.
 It should be servicable as a general-purpose OOP low-level API wrapper for most 2D and basic 3D, however.